ChevronETC/TeaSeis.jl/README.md

   * `axis_pincs::Array{Float64}` Physical increments for each axis.
 If not set, then `1.0` is used for the physical increments of each axis.
   * `data_properties::Array{DataProperty}` An array of custom trace properties.
 These are in addition to the properties listed in `SSPROPS.md`.
   * `properties::Array{TracePropertyDef}` An array of custom data properties.
 One property per data-set rather than one property per trace as in `properties` above.
-  * `geom::Geometry` An optional three point geometry can be embedded in the JavaSeis file.
+  * `geometry::Geometry` An optional three point geometry can be embedded in the JavaSeis file.
   * `secondaries::Array{String}` An array of file-system locations used to store the file extents.
 If not set, then *primary* storage is used.
   * `nextents::Int64` The number of file-extents used to store the data.
 If not set, then a heuristic is used to choose the number of extents.
 The heuristic is: min(256,10 + (FRAMEWORK_SIZE)/(2*1024^3)).
   * `properties_add::Array{TracePropertyDef}` When `similarto` is specified, use this to add trace properties to those already existing in the `similarto` file.
   * `properties_rm::Array{TracePropertyDef}` When `similarto` is specified, use this to remove trace properties to those already existing in the `similarto` file.
   * `dataproperties_add::Array{DataProperty}` When `similarto` is specfied, use this to add dataset properties to those aloready existing in the `similarto` file.
   * `dataproperties_rm::Array{DataProperty}` When `similarto` is specified, use this to remove dataset properties to those already existing in the `similarto` file.

+<a target='_blank' href='https://github.com/ChevronETC/TeaSeis.jl/blob/08653b78bece7eaa926adf32c6b9502631a7d250/src/teaseisio.jl#L32-L66' class='documenter-source'>source</a><br>

 <a id='TeaSeis.jsopen-Tuple{String}' href='#TeaSeis.jsopen-Tuple{String}'>#</a>
 **`TeaSeis.jsopen`** &mdash; *Method*.